shmoocon/proceedings-2015/bring/03_rethinking_the_role_of_security_in_edu.md

 The integration of Environmental Engineering design concepts into general engineering curricula provides a model for how to fix this ìafterthoughtî problem.
 Applied security content needs to be integrated throughout the undergraduate computer science curriculum.
 This can be achieved with minimal disruption to the existing courses, as long as the changes are subtle, but consistent.

-#Rethinking the Role of Security in Undergraduate Education#

 # Introduction